Benjamin-Pong/PEFT-Multilingual-Content-Safety-Moderation/README.md

 Experiments include full-parameter fine-tuning, DoRA and AdaLoRA fine-tuning using the PolyGuard datasets on Qwen2.5-7B-Instruct.
 Performance of these individual models were compared against polyGuard (which was finetuned using LoRA).

 Individual scripts for these different modes of fine-tuning modes were adapted from Unsloth and can be found in the repository as follow:
-1. Full-parameter fine-tuning
+1. Full-parameter fine-tuning: /qwen_full_finetuning.py
-2. AdaLoRA fine-tuning
+2. AdaLoRA fine-tuning: /qwen_adalora_finetuning.py
-3. DoRA finetuning
+3. DoRA finetuning: /qwen_dora_finetuning.py